2002 Cunningham by-election

-The 2002 Cunningham by-election was held in the Australian electorate of Cunningham in New South Wales on 19 October 2002.
-The by-election was triggered by the resignation of the sitting member, the Australian Labor Party's Stephen Martin on 16 August 2002.
-The writ for the by-election was issued on 16 September 2002.
+The 2002 Cunningham by-election was held on 19 October 2002 to elect the member for Cunningham in the Australian House of Representatives, following the resignation of Labor Party MP Stephen Martin.

-The by-election was notable as it was won by Michael Organ, the candidate for the Australian Greens, making Cunningham the first seat in the Australian House of Representatives to be won by a minor party since Jack Lang won Reid for his Lang Labor party in 1946, and the first seat in the House won by the Greens.
+The by-election was notable as it was won by Michael Organ, the candidate for the Australian Greens, making Cunningham the first seat in the House of Representatives to be won by a minor party since Jack Lang won Reid for his Lang Labor party in 1946, and the first seat in the House won by the Greens.

 Background

 Cunningham had been held by Labor since its creation 52 years previously, but a recent local government election for Lord Mayor of Wollongong had seen the Labor candidate lose to an independent, Alex Darling, causing concern in the ALP about their ability to hold the seat given the expectation of a significant protest vote against them.
 The ALP candidate preselected to replace Martin was Sharon Bird.

-The Liberal Party of Australia received 28 percent of the primary vote at the previous election, they chose not to run a candidate in the by-election.
+The Liberal Party of Australia received 28 percent of the primary vote at the previous election, but chose not to run a candidate in the by-election.
 Independent candidate David Moulds held Liberal Party membership.

+The writ for the by-election was issued on 16 September 2002.